jorgecarleitao/pyglet-gui/README.md

 This project started as a fork of [Kytten](https://code.google.com/p/kytten/), but ended up being a new project by its own right since the API changed dramatically.

-This project is in pre-alpha.

 Main features
 --------------

 * Implements a controller-viewer pattern.

     Pyglet-gui uses the concept of "controllers" to handle window events and "viewers" to draw.

-    We provide both low-level interfaces such as two-state controllers, and end-user interfaces such as buttons, both of which designed to be extended to the user's need.

     For example, a Button is a subclass of a two-state controller and a viewer.